Therapeutic Potential of Epigenetic Reprogramming

 Future Outlook

 Currently, North America has emerged as one of the primary growth promoters.
-Also, it has risen as a technology drivers in this domain, especially in the field of oncology.
+Also, it has risen as a technology driver in this domain, especially in the field of oncology.
 Next-generation sequencing has been a major contributor.
-It provides a solution for gaining traction across epigenetic research activity due to their ability to sequence epigenome rapidly.
+It provides a solution for gaining traction across epigenetic research activity due to its ability to sequence the epigenome rapidly.